kevingstewart/sslo-service-extension-doh-guardian/README.md

 ------
 ### DoH Blackhole Action Explained

-By [https://www.ijitee.org/wp-content/uploads/papers/v8i7c2/G10040587C219.pdf](definition), a DNS blackhole essentially diverts a DNS client to *nothing*.
-A DNS blackhole can either drop the request entirely, or respond with an NXDOMAIN.
+By [Definition]([definition](https://www.ijitee.org/wp-content/uploads/papers/v8i7c2/G10040587C219.pdf)), a DNS blackhole essentially diverts a DNS client to *nothing*.
+A DNS blackhole will either drop the request entirely, or respond with an NXDOMAIN.
 However, a browser that fails in getting a DoH response will almost always retry with regular DNS, making this a less effective option.
 To properly blackhole a DoH request, the client must receive an actual response, but to something that does not exist.
-In this implementation, a DoH blackhole responds to the client with either a 199.199.199.199 IPv4 address (for an A request), or 0:0:0:0:0:ffff:c7c7:c7c7 (for an AAAA request).
+In this implementation, a DoH blackhole responds to the client with either a 199.199.199.199 IPv4 address for an A request, or 0:0:0:0:0:ffff:c7c7:c7c7 IPv6 address for a AAAA request.

-Under most browser-based conditions, a failed DoH call (i.e., an NXDOMAIN or reset response) will simply cause the browser to revert to plain DNS.
-While this solves for the loss of local visibility, it destroys the original privacy benefits of DNS-over-HTTPS.
-So, one of the best ways to actually block a DoH/DNS request is to provide a good but fake response instead, a technique called "blackholing".
-A DNS blackhole is basically diverting to *nothing*.

 ------
 ### DoH Sinkhole Action Explained

 In a sinkhole response, the resolver sends back an IP address that points to a local blocking server.
 In contrast to a blackhole, a DNS sinkhole is diverting to *something*.
-The sinkhole destination is then able to respond to the client's request, so instead of just dying, the user might get a "we're watching you..." page instead.
+The sinkhole destination is then able to respond to the client's request, so instead of just dying, the user might get a blocking page instead.
 In a DoH/DNS sinkhole without SSL Orchestrator, a client would initiate a TLS handshake to this server (believing it's the real site), and would get a certificate error because the server certificate on that blocking server doesn't match the Internet hostname requested by the client.
 The SSL Orchestrator solution requires two configurations:

 * A sinkhole internal virtual server that simply hosts the "blank" certificate that SSL Orchestrator will use to mint a trusted server certificate to the client.
 * An SSL Orchestrator outbound L3 topology modified to listen on the sinkhole destination IP, and inject the blocking response content.